Diamond engagement ringtrend

-‘Diamonds are a girl’s best friend’ and ‘Diamonds are forever’ are just two examples of theslogans used in theadvertisingcampaign run by the diamond giant De Beers in the late 1940s.
-Emeralds, rubies and sapphires were the preferred choice for engagement rings since the dawn of time, and diamonds are a relatively recent addition, with diamond engagement rings coming into vogue from theearly 20th century.
+Diamonds are durable and beautiful engagement ring centre stone.
+Popularised in the 1940s by the famous De Beers advertising campaigns 'Diamonds are a girl's best friend' and 'Diamonds are forever', diamonds have until recently been the go-to as an engagement ring centre stone.
+However, coloured gems such as emeralds, rubies and sapphires were the preferred choice for engagement rings since the dawn of time, and diamonds are a relatively recent addition, with diamond engagement rings coming into vogue from the early 20th century.

-There has been a rising trend of alternatives to the more traditional diamond in engagement rings over the recent years.
-The unrivalled expression of individuality that a coloured gemstone engagement ring provides along with the unexpected wow factor and the high cost of diamonds have ensured that more and more couples are choosing to step away from the traditional.
-While a diamond engagement ring will always be the classic choice, there isa plethora of exciting and more affordable gemstones that can provide greater impact at lower cost.
+There has been a rising trend of alternatives to the more traditional diamond in engagement rings over recent years.
+The unrivalled expression of individuality that a coloured gemstone engagement ring provides along with the unexpected wow factor and the ubiquity and high cost of diamonds have ensured that more and more couples are choosing to step away from the tradition.
+While a diamond engagement ring will always be the classic choice, there is a plethora of exciting and more affordable gemstones that can provide greater impact at a lower cost.
 Not all coloured gemstones are a suitable choice for engagement rings though, with durability and hardness being important aspects in choosing the right stone.
-Here are our top 7 coloured gemstone alternativesto ditch the traditional diamond for, for a truly individual, stand-out engagement ring.
+Here are our top 7 coloured gemstone alternatives to ditch the traditional diamond, for a truly individual, stand-out engagement ring.

 1. Parti Sapphire 9 Mohs